František Mertl: Youth in Czechoslovakia

-František Mertl came from Třebíč, but during the war he lived with his mother and brother in Brtnice in Vysočina.
+František Mertl came from Třebíč, but during the war he lived with his mother and brother in Brtnice in Vysočina Region.
 His father, Miloš Mertl, traded in Czech crystal.
 He was deeply educated and spoke several languages.
 At the age of seventeen he enlisted in the First World War and later fought in the Czechoslovak legions.
 At the outbreak of the Second World War he was stationed in Turkey and from Istanbul went straight to southern France where a Czech unit was being formed.
 He fought on the northern front and after the French surrender he was transported to England.
 He fought as a tanker at Dunkirk and then went all over Europe.
 During the war, his mother was often interrogated by the Gestapo and threatened with deportation to Terezín.
 After František father's return, the family moved to Olomouc.

 František Mertl attended school in Brtnice during the war, where his talent as a draughtsman was noticed by his drawing teacher Alois Toufar and influenced his future direction.
 However, at his father's request, František and his brother began their studies at the Slavic Gymnasium in Olomouc, and only after two years were they able to go to secondary art school in Brno.
-Even before passing the entrance exams to the Higher School of Art Industry in Brno, he took evening drawing classes based on a model, at the Faculty of Education.
+Even before passing the entrance exams to the Higher School of Art Industry in Brno, he took evening drawing classes based on a model at the Faculty of Education.
 After graduation, František Mertl decided between studying architecture or painting.
 In 1952 he was admitted to the Academy of Fine Arts in Prague to the studio of Prof. Miloslav Holý.
 During his studies, Mertl's friends included Jan Koblasa, Bedřich Dlouhý, Karel Nepraš, Theodor Pištěk, Milan Ressel and Rudolf Komorous - the circle of the future Šmidra group.
 Together with them, he participated in the Malmuzherciada recessionist exhibition in December 1954.